KevinJamesOBrien/SRE-Code-Exercise/README.md

 # Solution
 This python script is meant to run through any number of .gz files, only processing .gz files within the input files directory, ignoring all other files and folders.
-All .gz files are then processed line by line in byte format to check the vailidity of the line.
+All .gz files are then processed line by line in byte format to check the validity of the line.
 All valid lines are re-written into a text file which is subsequently compressed into a .gz file once fully rewritten An audit log is also created with the below requirements in the same folder as the python script.

 # Assumptions
 This python script assumes that there already exists a folder that contains the input files, and an empty folder that will contain the output files.
 These are configurable as parameters at the top of "LogRedaction.py".